About the Course

 How and why do we learn?
 What are augmentative and alternative communication methods and how do they help those with severe communication impairment?
 What are the cognitive explanations for dyslexia and how have these supported policy and practice?
 This module will introduce you to concepts surrounding how humans think and learn.
 Core topics in cognitive psychology will be covered, such as memory and language and the applications of cognitive psychology to understanding teaching and learning processes.
 The psychological explanations for specific learning difficulties will also be explored, for example dyslexia, dyspraxia and dyscalculia.

-Explaining Diversity in Education (20 credits)
+Neurodiversity in Education (20 credits)

 How fair is the British education system?
 Why do girls do better than boys in school?
 How are more able and talented learners identified, assessed and provided for?
 What strategies might address inequalities in education and how effective are they?
 This module provides a critical understanding of contemporary evidence, research and practice in education and equality.
-Key theories and concepts in education and equality will be examined (e.g. poverty, social justice and exclusion, refugee and asylum seekers, additional learning needs, gender issues and ethnicity).
+Key theories and concepts in education and equality will be examined (e.g., poverty, social justice and exclusion, refugee and asylum seekers, additional learning needs, gender issues and ethnicity).
 These will be related to relevant examples in contemporary educational policy and practice.

-Work Placement (20 credits)
+Professional Placement and Development (20 credits)

 How does what you learn on the course relate to professional settings?
 What skills do you already have and what skills do you need to further develop that enhance employability?
 This module requires you to have already completed a work experience placement at the end of the first year, and it will continue to develop employability skills and encourage thinking about careers following graduation.
 The placement would normally take place in a setting supporting additional learning needs, though this is flexible based on your personal needs and experience of the previous work placement.
 You may also have the opportunity to further enhance your employability by extending your placement by mutual agreement with the provider.